petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 ## Research projects are not (always) software projects, and researchers don't necessarily need to be software engineers

+## I will help you implement CR in your lab (for free)

+I may need to edit this later, but if you want to implement these practices in your lab, firstly, I am building a toolset and platform to make it easier to do this without being a software engineer.
+And secondly,
+I currently have time to dedicate to "free consulting" if you'd like to implement these practices.
+For nearly a decade I have been implementing them in a software team.

 ## References

 1. Nicholas Bloom, Charles I Jones, John Van Reenen, and Michael Web (2020).